johanley/anne-of-green-gables-editions/README.md

 <a href='https://johanley.github.io/anne-of-green-gables/index.html'>Detailed documentation</a>.

 The transcription in this branch has a Creative Commons Zero v1.0 Universal.
-That's equivalent to public domain.
+That's <a href='https://creativecommons.org/share-your-work/public-domain/cc0'>roughly equivalent to public domain.</a>